Optimal policies for Bayesian olfactory search in turbulent flows: Results

 We selected for testing Perseus policies that (a) outperformed heuristics on the ensemble averaging (b) outperformed heuristics on the four individual points and (c) were evolved for as many iterations as possible.

-The resulting pdfs are shown in Figs.~\ref{fig:0.5_pdfs}--\ref{fig:50_pdfs}.
+The resulting pdfs are shown in Fig.~\ref{fig:pdfs}.
+Note that their ``wiggly'' appearance is due to finite sample size effects.
 These pdfs help illustrate the strengths and weaknesses of the heuristic policies.
 We see that infotaxis clearly tends to be too safe, with a tail that decays quickly for large arrival time but with a relatively small probability of rapidly arriving to the source.
 Infotaxis performs best at intermediate emission rate, but is clearly outperformed in all cases by SAI.
 SAI, too, is especially good at intermediate emission rate, and is closely competitive with Perseus.
 In fact, for intermediate emission rate, SAI's arrival time pdf peaks at the minimum arrival time; the Perseus policy only achieves a lower mean arrival time due to having substantially less probability of a long arrival time ($\tilde T\gtrsim 60$).
 QMDP is again seen to be inferior except when the emission rate is large.
 The excessive greediness of this policy can be seen by the very heavy, slowly-decaying tails when $\bar S = 0.25$ or $2.5.$ Finally, Thompson sampling shines at low emission rate, achieving results competitive with Perseus, but is otherwise relatively mediocre.